geoffreylitt/convivial-paper/paper.md

   }
 ```

 The site adapter also needs to support the reverse direction: sending updates from the table to the original page.
 Most DOM manipulation is not performed directly by the site adapter: the adapter specifies how to find the divs representing data rows, and the core platform mutates the DOM to reflect the table state.
-The only exception is site-specific actions (like favoriting in Airbnb) which runs Javascript code that can mutate the DOM or perform other arbitrary behaviors.
+The only exception is site-specific actions (like favoriting in Airbnb): actions are implemented as regular Javascript functions running in the context of the page, which can mutate the DOM, simulate clicks on buttons in the UI, launch AJAX requests, navigate to new pages, etc.

 # Design principles